Popular Science: Recurrent Ventures

 On October 6, 2020, the Bonnier Group sold Popular Science and six other special interest magazines, including the well-known titles Popular Photography, Outdoor Life, and Field & Stream, to North Equity LLC.
-While North Equity is a venture equity firm that primarily invests in digital media brands, David Ritchie, CEO of the Bonnier Corp, said Bonnier believes, "North Equity is best-positioned to continue to invest in and grow these iconic legacy brands."
+At the end of June 2020, the magazine's circulation had fallen to 560,000.
 In June 2021, North Equity introduced Recurrent Ventures as the new parent company to its digital media portfolio.